anandasaia/DaasWeave/README.md

 ## Usage

-1. Run server.js in kwil/testing final folder using `node server.js`
+1. Run server.js in kwil/testing final folder using `node server.js`(Only to see Kwil proxy server in action.
+Replace with your private keys and kwil db data to succesfully run it).

 2. Go to DaaSWeaveUploader folder, run `yarn` followed by `yarn dev`